clevepl/aspen-book-list/readme.txt

 3. In your website's wp-config.php, add the line define( 'ASPEN_API_CATALOG_URL', 'https://search.aspen-discovery.org');

-Do not include the trailing backslash at the end of your catalog's URL.
+Replace https://search.aspen-discovery.org with your catalog's URL; Do not include the trailing backslash at the end of your catalog's URL.

 4. Clone this repository and place it in the plugins folder.
 5. Activate the plugin through the 'Plugins' screen in WordPress (or WP-CLI).